dwirandyh/swt-pro-task-management/README.md

 ## Key Design Decisions

-1. Use of Core Data for local storage instead of third party like realm (deprecated)
+1. Use of Core Data for local storage instead of third party like realm (deprecated) & increased app size 5 to 8 Mb [Docs](https://realm.netlify.app/docs/swift/latest/#faq)
 2. Implementation of a SyncManager to handle data synchronization between local storage and Firestore
 3. Adoption of the Repository pattern to abstract data operations and make the codebase testable
 4. Use of SwiftUI for user interface with built in property wrapper like @Published, @State, @Binding